shynnobi/vite-powerflow/docs/configuration.md

 # Project Configuration

-This guide provides an overview of the key configuration files in Vite PowerFlow.
+This guide explains the key configuration files and environment variables in Vite PowerFlow.

 ## Configuration Files Overview